How bad do the Las Vegas Raiders actually need help on the O-line?

 The Raiders have done a marvelous job repairing various units since the duo of Dave Ziegler and Josh McDaniels came to town.
 The team went into the offseason with a glaring need for wideout talent, and just like that, the Silver and Black acquired the top wideout across the league.
 In addition, Las Vegas also agreed to terms with playmakers Mack Hollins and Keelan Cole.

-On the other side of the ball, adding coverage specialist Duron Harmon to the safety room should go a long way in masking the Raiders’ Achilles’ heel on defense: Jonathan Abram’s [lack of] coverage skills.
+On the other side of the ball, adding coverage specialist Duron Harmon to the safety room should go a long way in masking the Raiders’ Achilles’ heel on defense: Jonathan Abram’s coverage skills.
 Jayon Brown and Rock Ya-Sin, the latter posting the lowest allowed completion percentage in man coverage last season (26.7%), are game changers on paper as well.

 There is one unit that could use some love that went virtually untouched by the Raiders’ new regime, though.
 Of course, I’m talking about the offensive line.